Initial Teaching Alphabet: Details

-Academic research on ITA
+Research on effectiveness

 After the implementation of ITA, research was conducted to study its effect on children's learning.

 In 1960, the University of London Institute of Education and the National Foundation for Educational Research in England and Wales began a 6-year investigation into the initial teaching alphabet.
 The investigation found that using ITA is clearly superior to traditional orthography in the initial stages of learning.
 However, the research results are less clear with regard to the effectiveness of ITA in transfer to traditional orthography.

 Another research paper published in 1966 showed that the value of the ITA as a symbol system to be incorporated into speech therapy seemed promising.

 A quantitative research study compared teaching in ITA compared to traditional orthography in the first grade in the Pittsburgh public schools in 1966.
 It showed superior achievement for ITA students.
 However, the researchers also cautioned that their results were restricted to the first year and it was unclear whether ITA students could retain the advantage later.

 In 1974, a quantitative study on students' spelling was conducted for grades 3, 4, and 5 in a rural area in western New York.
 The study found no significant difference in spelling achievement between ITA and traditional typography students.
 The study concluded that "the evidence obtained from the spelling attempts of the children who were taught the initial teaching alphabet tends to show that little would be gained from teaching patterns of sound-to-symbol generalizations."